 BOOK Your Blending

-Due to COVID-19, we can accommodate gatherings of 6 - 12 people.
+Due to COVID-19, we can accommodate gatherings of up to 12 people.

 What is Wine Blending?

 Wine blending is the process of combining different wine varietals to create a composite that's better than any of the wines separately on their own.
 The wines blended might be from different varieties, different regions, different wood—and non-wood-aging, different vintages, and even wines made from different fruit.